cswclui/katacoda-scenarios-1/12factor-006/step02.md

 ## Objective
-The objective of this lesson is demonstrate how to [TO BE PROVIDED]
+The objective of this lesson is to install the source code for the demonstration application, *Food Court*, convert each process in the source code into a container image, store that image in a Local Container Registyr and then get the demonstration application up and running under Docker Compose.

 ## Steps